muhanzhang/SEAL/Python/README.md

 Python version of SEAL (learning from Subgraphs, Embeddings, and Attributes for Link prediction).

 Installation
 ------------

+Type

+    bash ./install.sh

-Please download our [\[pytorch_DGCNN software\]](https://github.com/muhanzhang/pytorch_DGCNN) to the same level as the root SEAL folder (not this Python folder).
-DGCNN is the default graph neural network in SEAL.
+to install the required software and libraries.
+It will download and install the default graph neural network software [\[pytorch_DGCNN\]](https://github.com/muhanzhang/pytorch_DGCNN) to the same level as the root SEAL folder (not this Python folder).

-Install pytorch_DGCNN according to its instruction.

 Usages